MachariaSolomon/FlaskRestfulApi/README.md

 ## Getting Started

-* On your machine, open a new folder and name it appropriately.
+* On your machine, open a new folder.
 * Initialize a new git repository.
-* Run the following code to clone the project on your repository.'(https://github.com/MachariaSolomon/FlaskRestfulApi.git)'
+* Run the following code to clone the project on your repository.'https://github.com/MachariaSolomon/FlaskRestfulApi.git'

 ### Installation